Admission Requirements and Candidate Selection

 Please note that because you will submit supplemental materials such as references and essay directly to PTCAS you do not need to submit these again with the separate ODU application.

 Transcripts for coursework and/or degree completed must be sent to PTCAS and not to ODU.
-Applicants who have not completed a degree and all prerequisite coursework by the time of application will be expected to have a sensible plan for completing everything before the start of the DPT program in June.
-Transcripts for any coursework and/or degree completed during the spring semester should be sent directly to: School of Rehabilitation Sciences, 2152 Health Sciences Bldg, Old Dominion University, Norfolk, VA 23529.
+Applicants who have not completed a degree and all prerequisite coursework by the time of application will be expected to have a sensible plan for completing everything before the start of the DPT program in May.

-Provide evidence of completing at least 80 hours of work in a Physical Therapy setting by completing the form in PTCAS.
+Provide evidence of completing at least 40 hours of work in a Physical Therapy setting by completing the form in PTCAS.
 The hours can be paid or volunteer.
-These hours MUST be completed in TWO (2) or more different PT settings.
-At least twenty (20) of them must be in one or more of the following settings; acute care (hospital), rehab (transitional or day rehab), short or long term (nursing homes or assisted living), pediatrics, wound care specialty care centers, or home health.
+These hours MUST be completed in TWO (2) distinctly different PT settings.
 Volunteer hours must be under the supervision of a licensed physical therapist.

 These technical standards describe essential functions needed to complete the educational program and perform the job of a physical therapist.
 An individual not possessing one or more of these capabilities will not be admitted to the program unless reasonable accommodations can be made that allow the person to perform all required tasks within a standard period of time used in the profession.
 Applicants are not required to disclose the nature of a disability(ies) to the Admissions Committee; however, any applicant with questions about these technical requirements is encouraged to discuss the issue with the University's Disability Services (757) 683-4655.
 Deficiencies in knowledge, skill, judgment, integrity, character, professional attitude or demeanor which may jeopardize patient care and/or safety may be grounds for course/internship failure and possible dismissal from the Program.